 For example, you may be furious with your partner.
 Justified or not, this part of you is real, so own it, but at the same time, look for the part of you that also cares for your partner and wants to protect your relationship from the damage that your heightened emotions could do.

 For example, “I’m furious at you right now, so you can XYZ off…!!” instead becomes “I’m furious at you right now, but I’m also very aware that I do love you and I want us to work through this”.

 5. PRIORITISE YOUR RELATIONSHIP BY CONSCIOUSLY SHIFTING TO A RELATIONAL VIEW

 This is a game-changing move, essential for relationship mastery, and not only as a strategy to bring your own dysregulated emotions back into balance.
 Why it’s so important is pretty simple: we cannot build awesome relationships from an individually-focussed (or incentivised) point of view.

-To pull this off you’ll need to let go of your attachment to your own “story”… (you know the one, it’s the one that compels you to protect and defend whatever it is your own ego wants you to believe).
-Instead, ask yourself what your relationship needs.
+To pull this off you’ll need to let go of your attachment to your own “story” agenda and instead, ask yourself what your relationship needs.
 It’s a challenging move (which is why so many people can’t manage it), but one with infinite rewards not only for your relationship, but for your own individual personal growth.

 Emotions are normal and healthy, even the “bad” ones.
 But creating a relationship that thrives requires self awareness and restraint, because when your emotions are dysregulated, you’re likely to spread the “germs” around.
-It’s just like personal hygiene but in an emotional (rather than physical) realm.
-Practice the above strategies: all will help you regain emotional balance, so you can return to your relationship and attend to what it needs in healthy ways.
-My hope for you is that the above strategies will help you create an emotional healthy relationship together.
-A relationship that knows how to protect itself when things are tricky.
-One that truly thrives.
+The strategies above will help you regain emotional balance, so you can return to your relationship and attend to what it needs in healthy ways.